Problematy/goodmap/docs/index.rst

 **Extending Goodmap**
    You are building against an instance — calling the HTTP API from your own client, or writing a plugin that adds behaviour to the map.
+The generated :doc:`Python API reference <api-reference>` backs this part up with exact signatures.

 **Contributing**
    You are working on the Goodmap repository itself.